 Though the rules might look a little different than your regular tri, the idea’s still the same: You swim, then bike, then run (or mix it up!), but now you also do it all without any aid stations—aside from in “transition.”
 While the race itself will no doubt be hard, figuring out the logistics and finding the unique gear required to stick to the self-supported rules can actually be almost as challenging as the event itself.
 At the very least, you’ll come out of it with some great training gear for going long in any conditions:

 Though there are other multisport smartwatches out there, this model has the best all-around open-water swim, bike, and run functions for self-containment.
-Does your self-supported tri go swim, bike, run, swim, run, bike?
-The Forerunner can handle it.
-Do you need to know when to turn back on your swim to get the distance you want?
-This watch will buzz your wrist at a preset distance.
+The latest version also does phone-free tracking via an LTE chip (and service).
+Once you sign up for the $5/month plan, your friends and family will be able to track you with a provided link whenever you activate the service.
+You can even get motivational messages from them while you DIY tri and get emergency assistance if things go way off the rails.
 Stats for days and a handy “resume later” function allow you to stop for lunch (or to sleep for the night) and resume your tri time when you’re ready without keeping it in training mode.
-If your self-supported tri is super long, you can rest assured that the watch has 36 hours of non-music GPS-mode juice, and preloaded maps will help you out on the trails.
+If your self-supported tri is super long, you can rest assured that the watch has 36 hours of non-music GPS-mode juice, and preloaded maps will help you out on the trails—but know that the LTE tracking will only last for 18 hours max.

 Profile Design FC System